If you’re looking for plum desserts this roasted plums dish is an easy, delicious one. It’s the perfect no-fuss, healthy dessert recipe.

 - 4 ripe plums halved and pitted

-- 2 tsp agave or honey
+- 2 teaspoon agave or honey

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- 1 tsp chili powder
+- 1 teaspoon chili powder

 - 1 cup Greek Yogurt optional

-Preheat the oven to 400 F
+- Preheat the oven or grill to 400 F

-Arrange the plums in a baking dish.
+- Arrange the plums in a baking dish.
 Drizzle with the agave mix, using more if the plums are not sweet, or less if the plums are sweet.

-Roast in the preheated oven until the plums are very soft, approximately 30 minutes.
+- Roast in the preheated oven until the plums are very soft, approximately 30 minutes.

-Cool slightly & serve topped with yogurt & an additional drizzle of syrup.
+- Cool slightly & serve topped with yogurt & an additional drizzle of syrup.
 Garnish with fresh herbs (thyme or oregano)

-Store any leftovers in the refrigerator.
+- Store any leftovers in the refrigerator.